IPhone 6: Software

 When first released, the iPhone 6 and iPhone 6 Plus were supplied pre-loaded with iOS 8.
 Apps are able to take advantage of the increased screen size in the iPhone 6 and 6 Plus to display more information on-screen; for example, the Mail app uses a dual-pane layout similar to its iPad version when the device is in landscape mode on the iPhone 6 Plus.
-As it uses an identical aspect ratio, apps designed for the iPhone 5, iPhone 5C, and 5S can be upscaled for use on the iPhone 6 and 6 Plus.
+As it uses an identical aspect ratio, apps designed for the iPhone 5, iPhone 5c, and 5s can be upscaled for use on the iPhone 6 and 6 Plus.
 To improve the usability of the devices' larger screens, an additional "Reachability" gesture was added; double-tapping the Home button will slide the top half of the screen's contents down to the bottom half of the screen.
 This function allows users to reach buttons located near the top of the screen, such as a "Back" button in the top-left corner.
+Tapping it once resets the screen timeout so the user does not have to look at the screen for an empty spot to tap on.

-In June 2019, Apple announced that it will drop support for the iPhone 6 and 6 Plus with the release of iOS 13.
+In June 2019, Apple announced that it would drop support for the iPhone 6 and 6 Plus with the release of iOS 13.